SvenPeldszus/GravityTTC/README.md

 # Contents of the Repository:

   - ExtendedJamopp
-      - Generated sourcecode of the preprocessed JaMoPP Meta Model
+      - Generated source code of the preprocessed JaMoPP Meta Model

   - GravityMetaModels
       - Contains the visual specification of TGGs, SDMs and Meta Models (Open the GravityMetaModels.eap with Enterprise Architect to explore the specifications)

   - GravityTGG
-      - Genrated code of the transformation from preprocesssed JaMoPP to PG using TGGs
+      - Genrated code of the transformation from preprocessed JaMoPP to PG using TGGs

   - org.emftext.language.java.recource.bcel
       - Apache BCEL 6 Beta for JaMoPP running with Java 8

   - Refactorings
-      - Generated sourcecode of the Refactorings using SDMs
+      - Generated source code of the Refactorings using SDMs

   - TTCSolution
-      - Connecting all the code fragments and implementing the TestInterface
+      - Connecting all the code fragments and implementing the “TestInterface”

   - TypeGraphBasic
-      - Generated sourcecode representing the TypeGraph
+      - Generated source code representing the TypeGraph

   - GravityTTC.jar
       - Compiled solution (executable with ARTE)